vanDuven/Wikipedia-Timeline/README.md

 * [timeline.py](timeline.py):

-Thinker script to extract dates ( by using finddate.<n></n>py) from the created json file (by using wikitojson.<n></n>py) and visualise it on a created timeline.
+Tkinter script to extract dates ( by using finddate.<n></n>py) from the created json file (by using wikitojson.<n></n>py) and visualise it on a created timeline.
 Can also try to search dates in the text itself (from the xml file or url), which is useful if a page has no infobox.